ckdextergames/Icarus_mods/README.md

 Dexterhaven Labs introduces a custom tab to the Orbital Workshop, containing many useful items.

-(This mod replaces other mods which had the items in separate places, replacing existing Workshop items.)
+(This mod replaces other mods which had the items in separate places, replacing existing Workshop items.
+These items now no longer replace any other items but are available in their own section.)

 Included: